Valerie Pettit

-Valerie Pettit, OBE (13 June 1929 - 25 March 2020) was a British MI6 operative known for smuggling the Soviet double agent Oleg Antonovich Gordievsky out of the Soviet Union.
+Valerie Pettit, OBE (13 June 1929 - 28 December 2019) was a British MI6 operative known for smuggling Oleg Antonovich Gordievsky, a Soviet double agent, out of the Soviet Union.
 She devised and led an elaborate escape plan called Operation Pimlico, which extracted Gordievsky from the USSR after he was exposed by Aldrich Ames, an American double agent, in 1985.
 Gordievsky was considered the most valuable secret service mole in the KGB during Pettit's time.

 Biography

 Pettit was born on 13 June 1929, near Lord's Cricket Ground in London.
 She was the eldest daughter of Charles Pettit and Valerie Douglas.
 Her father was a solicitor while her mother was a Scottish dancer.
 Pettit obtained her degree from the University of Exeter.
 Little is known about her career and when neighbours reportedly asked about her work, she is said to have stated that she was employed as a secretary for the British Foreign Office.
 She was recruited by the Secret Intelligence Service while working there.